ALYESKA FAMILY MEDICINE

 Dr. Lanza selected eMDs after a six month search that included demonstrations of four other products.
 He was impressed by the intuitive way that eMDs worked, which was similar to the way he practiced.
 Other EHRs, in contrast, would have made him change how he worked.
 “I wanted a better tool to do the same job.
 I didn’t want the EHR to change how I did the job.”

 Dr. Lanza was also looking for an EHR that was integrated with a first-rate practice management (PM) system.
 His existing PM system was hard to use and had weak reporting capabilities.
-The integrated eMDs Bill practice management impressed him and his staff with its robust capabilities.
+The integrated eMDs practice management system impressed him and his staff with its robust capabilities.

 SUPERB TRAINING, IMPLEMENTATION AND SUPPORT

 Dr. Lanza and three members of his team went to eMDs’ Austin, Texas headquarters for training on the practice management system and EHR.
 Then they returned to the practice and trained the rest of the staff, with assistance from eMDs’ online education modules.
 Everyone caught on quickly.